Why is your Union engaged in politics? It’s a fair question.

 Local Levies and Bonds: Support is available to assist local associations in their effort to secure local funding for staff, textbooks, programs and safe and secure facilities through bond and levy campaigns.
 Build community relationships, develop your volunteer base, foster new member activists and get a campaign plan on paper and in our streets.
-Contact Ken Volante for more.
+Contact OEA's Government Relations Department for more.

 Be an Organizer!: Are you interested in helping build your local association's political strength?
 Would you like to work with coalitions, fellow members and elected officials to better our schools?
 Apply to be an OEA Political Cadre!
 As a cadre, you can assist your local union with anything from volunteer recruitment and training, communicating with members and the public, to coordinating local actions and organizing events.
 Only a limited number of positions are available.
-For questions, click here for a position description and an application, please contact Ken Volante in OEA's Public Affairs Department.
+For questions, click here for a position description and an application, please contact OEA's Government Relations Department.
 Stipends are provided to all political cadres.